 If a participant does not want to continue, the participant can leave the study at any time.
 Participants do not have to disclose their reasons for withdrawal of consent.
 On the participant's request, all information obtained so far will be anonymised (identifying data discarded).
 Similarly, on the participant's request, all biosamples collected and stored at the central Biorep repository may be destroyed.
+However, samples that have already been distributed for the purposes of HD research cannot be destroyed.
 Participants have to be aware that an 'End of Study form' must be completed by the investigator, detailing the reasons for withdrawal (e.g. marking "patient request").